 Indeed, this Casio keyboard has a bunch of rhythms, presets, etc. Like the most unweighted keyboards, it makes up for the lack of the resistance mechanism with a lot of built-in settings that you can tweak.

-To sum up, it’s an excellent choice for a beginner.
 The slightest drawback is the fact that you won’t be able to grow with the keyboard.
 However, it should last you long enough to find out if playing the piano is what you want to do or not.

 Moreover, it’s not nearly as expensive as the rest of the keyboards on the list.
 And don’t forget that if you ever decide to upgrade, Casio CTK-3500 can still be a backup keyboard of yours.